BastAldo/mtp.ap0.it/functionality_spec.md

     - For **`reps`**-based exercises, the trainer automatically cycles through timed phases as defined by the exercise's `tempo` object (e.g., `up`, `hold`, `down`), each with its own countdown and progress ring animation.
     - For **`time`**-based exercises, a single countdown for the specified `duration` is run.
 5.  **Paused (`paused`):** The user can pause the workout at any time during a countdown state.
 The timer and the progress ring animation stop.
 The user must click "RESUME" to continue.
-6.  **Rest (`rest`):** After a set is completed, the trainer enters a rest period.
+6.  **Rest (`rest`):** This state is **only** activated when the trainer encounters a user-defined rest block in the workout sequence.
+There are no automatic rests between series or exercises.
 A countdown for the specified `rest` duration is shown, and the progress ring animates accordingly.
-7.  **Advancement:** After a rest period, the system automatically determines whether to proceed to the next series of the same exercise or to the next exercise in the routine, starting again from the `Ready` (or `Announcing`) state.
+7.  **Advancement:** After completing all series/reps of an exercise, the system automatically proceeds to the next item in the workout list.
+If the next item is another exercise, it begins immediately.
+If it is an explicit rest block, the `rest` state is triggered.
 8.  **Finished (`finished`):** Once all exercises and series are complete, the trainer automatically transitions to the Debriefing View.

 ### 2.4.
 Debriefing View